mecwerks/arena-data/README.md

-arena-data
+mecwerks-data
 ==========

-Quake III Arena / Team Arena replacement data for creating new games using Spearmint.
+Creative Commons data for use with Mecwerks-Engine.